bioinfo-pf-curie/mpiBWA/README.txt

 This program has been developed by

-Frédéric Jarlier from Instut Curie
+Frédéric Jarlier from Institut Curie
 Nicolas Joly from Institut Pasteur

 and supervised by